itthinx/affiliates/readme.txt

 == Upgrade Notice ==

-= 2.16.6 =
+= 2.16.7 =
-This release allows to filter by affiliate status in the Totals section.
-And it's tested with Wordpress 4.7.
+Added notifications when add/edit/remove affiliates from the dashboard.